 By Paul d'Anjou, Twitch growth expert

-Updated on April 1, 2026
+Updated on April 30, 2026

 How to Post Twitch Clips on TikTok in 2026: Complete Guide (3 Workflows + Decision Tree)

-By Paul d'Anjou — Twitch growth expert April 27, 2026 • 12 min read
+By Paul d'Anjou, Twitch growth expert April 27, 2026

 TLDR

 Systematic clipping is what separates streamers who break out from streamers who plateau at 100 viewers for two years.
-Reposting a Twitch clip to TikTok is not just exporting a video.
+But reposting a Twitch clip to TikTok isn't just exporting a video.
 It's reformatting a horizontal asset built for 4-hour streams into a 30-second vertical that has to hook in 3.
-The right workflow depends on your volume — not your editing skill.

 Why repurposing Twitch clips on TikTok pays off in 2026

-TikTok organic reach > Twitch discovery
+TikTok organic reach beats Twitch discovery

-Monetization: Creator Fund + brand deals math
+Monetization: Creator Fund and brand deals math

 US streamers who broke out via TikTok clips